leviathanbadger/flux-lang/README.md

 - **Goal:** Develop a prototype compiler for FluxLang that demonstrates novel language features and an extensible optimization pipeline.
-- **Motivation:** Explore new frontiers in language design by combining temporal reactive types, proof-carrying code, and probabilistic DSLs to enable safer, more expressive, and adaptive software.
+- **Motivation:** Explore new frontiers in language design by combining temporal reactive types and proof-carrying code to enable safer, more expressive, and adaptive software.
 - **Target Audience:** Programming language researchers, compiler engineers, systems programmers, and anyone intrigued by cutting-edge language design.